Government of Moldova

 The government of Moldova (Guvernul Republicii Moldova) is the government of the Republic of Moldova.
 It is housed in the Government House at the Great National Assembly Square in Chișinău, the capital of Moldova.
-Currently, the president of Moldova is Maia Sandu, while the prime minister of Moldova is Alexandru Munteanu.
-The current ruling cabinet of Moldova is the cabinet of Alexandru Munteanu, incumbent since 1 November 2025.
+Currently, the president of Moldova is Maia Sandu, while the prime minister of Moldova is Vasile Tofan.
+The current ruling cabinet of Moldova is the Tofan Cabinet, incumbent since 22 July 2026.